kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

 ### Deprecation of modified metrics from metrics overhaul KEP

 The [metrics overhaul KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20181106-kubernetes-metrics-overhaul.md) deprecates a number of metrics across the Kubernetes code-base.
 As a part of this migration, these metrics will be marked as deprecated since 1.16, meaning that they will be hidden automatically for 1.17.
-These metrics will be in a deprecated but 'hidden' state and will be able to be optionally enabled through command line flags for one release cycle, after which they will be permanently deleted.
+These metrics will be in a deprecated but 'hidden' state and will be able to be optionally enabled through command line flags for one release cycle, and they will be permanently deleted in 1.18.

 ## Implementation History